ev3dev/ev3dev-lang-python/docs/micropython.md

 ### Shebang

-You should modify the first line of your scripts to replace "python" with "micropython":
+You should modify the first line of your scripts to replace "python3" with "micropython":

 ```
 #!/usr/bin/env micropython